SAP/spartacus-docs/_pages/dev/components/shared-components/popover-component.md

 </button>
 ```

-## Auto positioning
+## Auto Positioning

-Popover by default is using `PositioningService` for placement adjustments.
+By default, the popover component uses the `PositioningService` for placement adjustments.

-For example if `placement` option is specified to the `left` which means that preffered popover position should be left and is not enough space in viewport on left side to render popover properly service will change position automatically and render it in the best fitted placement.
+For example, if the `placement` option is set to `'left'`, it means the preferred popover position is on the left of the UI element, and if there is not enough space in the viewport on the left side to render the popover properly, the service changes the position automatically and renders the popover in the best available position.

-This option can be turned off by setting `autoPositioning` to `false`.
+You can turn this behavior off by setting `autoPositioning` to `false`.

 ## Accessibility

-Popover component is fully keyboard accessible.
-It can be opened on 'Enter' keydown and closed using 'Escape' key.
+The popover component is fully keyboard accessible.
+A popover can be opened when the `Enter` key is pressed, and closed when the `Escape` key is pressed.

-If popover is appended to body (see configuration section) there is autofocus set on popover area when open was triggered.
-Customer is 'trapped' inside area and can navigate all focusable elements till popover is closed.
+If a popover is appended to the DOM using the `appendToBody` configuration option, autofocus is set on the popover area when the popover is opened.
+The user is "trapped" inside the popover area and can navigate all of the focusable elements within the popover, until it is closed.

-After close focus back to element on which popover was triggered.
+After the popover is closed, focus returns to the UI element that triggered the opening of the popover.

-## Known limitations
+## Known Limitations

-Current version of popover cannot be triggerd on mouse hover.
-Also there is only possibile to display one popover instance per time.
-Triggering open another popover will close previous.
+Popovers cannot currently be triggered on mouse hover.
+Also, it is only possible to display one popover at a time.
+If you open a popover, any previously opened popover will close.